 Volunteering at a local hospital or health clinic can help aspiring surgical oncologists gain experience working with patients.
 Having volunteer experience may also help a student demonstrate leadership skills and stand out to medical school admissions boards.

 Step 2: Graduate from Medical School

-Students have the option to pursue a a 4-year Doctor of Medicine (M.D.) or Doctor of Osteopathic Medicine (D.O.) degree.
+Students have the option to pursue a 4-year Doctor of Medicine (M.D.) or Doctor of Osteopathic Medicine (D.O.) degree.
 The first two years of medical school are spent taking courses and working in laboratories.
-Students focus on such subjects as anatomy and physiology, pharmacology, biochemistry, pathology, microbiology and medical ethics.
-During the last two years, students learn how to diagnose and treat illnesses by completing clinical rotations in a number of different medical specialties, such as family practice, obstetrics and gynecology, psychiatry, surgery and pediatrics.
+Students focus on such subjects as anatomy and physiology, pharmacology, biochemistry, pathology, microbiology, and medical ethics.
+During the last two years, students learn how to diagnose and treat illnesses by completing clinical rotations in a number of different medical specialties, such as family practice, obstetrics and gynecology, psychiatry, surgery, and pediatrics.

 Step 3: Earn Licensure

 All medical school graduates are required to pass a licensing exam in order to practice medicine.
 M.D.s take the United States Medical Licensing Examination (USMLE), while D.O.s take the Comprehensive Osteopathic Medical Licensing Exam (COMLEX-USA).
 These exams consist of three parts.
 Students complete parts one and two during medical school, and they can complete part three immediately after graduating or during the first year of residency.

 Step 4: Complete a Residency in General Surgery